 Why Should I Clone My Plants?

 Cloning is also referred to as asexual reproduction and creates genetic copies of the “mother” plant.
 If you have a particular plant you have grown that is resilient against pests, produces dense flowers, has a high terpene profile and delicious flavor then why would you not want to replicate it over and over again?
-Propagating your favorite plant is a great way to save money on buying new crops, to stabilize your growing environment and grow the true cream of the crop.
+Propagating your favorite plant is a great way to save money on buying new crops, stabilize your growing environment and grow the true cream of the crop.

 So, What is the Best Way to Clone?

 Rockwool cubes are the most popular choice among growers because it retains nutrients and moisture for the tender root systems of your clones.
-It is easy to work with, non-toxic and inexpensive.
+It is easy to work with, non-toxic, and inexpensive.

 Cloning Step-By-Step Guide:

-- Obtain a single edge razor blade.
+- Obtain a single-edge razor blade.

 - Select a branch to serve as your clone near the top of the plant where there is new growth.
 The cutting should be about 5-8 inches long.
 Use your razor to make a clean, single cut.

-- Manicure your cutting by removing the the smaller branches near the base to expose the stem and allow for more depth when rooting and planting.
+- Manicure your cutting by removing the smaller branches near the base to expose the stem and allow for more depth when rooting and planting.

 - Cut the edges of the leaves on your cutting to about 50 percent of their original size.
 This helps with the transpiration process and prevents the clone from coming in contact with the other plants when using a cloner.
 The plants touching and layering over one another can enable moisture to hide out in between the leaves and become a breeding ground for mold or fungi.

-- Grab one cutting and use your razor to split the end of the stem like a snake’s tongue about a half an inch long.
+- Grab one cutting and use your razor to split the end of the stem like a snake’s tongue about half an inch long.
 Again increasing the surface area for root growth and nutrient uptake.
 Be very careful to not cut yourself while doing this step.

-- Dip the stem in filtered water or a cloning solution and place in the soil or a cloner.
+- Dip the stem in filtered water or a cloning solution and place it in the soil or a cloner.
 If harvesting numerous cuttings at once, makes sure to put their stems in some water to keep them hydrated until you are ready to move forward.

-- Place the prepared cutting into the pre-soaked rockwool cube and let the cloner go to work for you.
+- Place the prepared cutting into the pre-soaked Rockwool cube and let the cloner go to work for you.

 There are many different solutions out there that boost root growth and stability.
 However, some gardeners just dip their clippings in filtered water before placing them in their cloner and see strong, healthy clones as a result.
 The true-to-organic growers dip their clippings in undiluted aloe vera gel (the real stuff, not that green fake goo for sunburns).
 Aloe vera is rich in minerals and nutrients that promote growth.